-- Select your drill bit and attach it into your Multi Chuck (see below video if need help with this).
-As mentioned before, ensure there is enough of the drill bit so that as you drill into the stone the water doesn't touch your chuck or any part of your drill.
+3. Select your drill bit and attach it into your Multi Chuck (see the below video if you need help with this).
+As mentioned before, ensure there is enough of the drill bit exposed so that as you drill into the stone the water doesn't touch your chuck or any part of your drill.

-Tip: It's possible to drill halfway through one side of the stone, flip it over and carry on drilling through the other side.
+Helpful Tip: It is possible to drill halfway through one side of the stone, flip it over and carry on drilling through the other side.
 If this is your preferred method then you will need to measure the stone to find out where the entrance and exit hole will be so that they line up.